-Priority One: Deliver Educational Excellence This means

-- Providing every student with an excellent education - enabling them to study a coherent and challenging curriculum that develops the knowledge, skills, behaviours, preparing them to be successful in future learning, employment and life - Driving innovative practice, risk taking and collaboration across our community of teaching professionals
+Strategi ic Priority Key Achievements / Headlines in 2022/23 Priority One: Deliver Educational Excellence 'Students First' This med ans Providing every student with an excellent education - enabling them to study a coherent and challenging curriculum that develops the knowledge, skills, behaviours, preparing them to be successful in future learning, employment and 'The right results' - The number of students sitting external exams and end point assessments continues to grow.
+DCG maintained high expectations, however, was particularly mindful of the many students who missed key learning and did not sit exams through the pandemic.

-Key Achievements / Headlines in 2021/22

-'Students First'

-'The right results' - 2021/22 saw a return to externally assessed examinations.
-DCG maintained high expectations, however, was particularly mindful of the many students for whom this was the first time they would have sat exams.
 Wide ranging practical, emotional, academic and pastoral support were key to ensuring students were well prepared and 'exam-ready'.

-'Curriculum design' - to build confidence and improve retention a revised Level 1 curriculum has been implemented to enable teachers to increase the use of non-qualification learning, adapt the curriculum to student needs and interests, and place character education at the heart, so that students were prepared for progression and able to confidently move on and up - Level 1 retention increased 7% to 94% during 2021/22.

-- Nurturing students to deploy effective behaviours and attitudes, preparing them as professionals at work and as social contributors in life - Put student views, employer voice and customer satisfaction at the heart of our service delivery - embracing continuous improvement across all aspects of our customers' experience
+Driving innovative practice, risk taking and collaboration across our community of teaching 'Curriculum Planning' Considerable CPD and focus on curriculum planning resulted in curriculum course teams producing good curriculum Big Picture Plans to identify the core knowledge and sequencing decisions for subject-specific learning.
+Relevant plans were deemed to be fit for purpose in the T-Level Ofsted Thematic Visit (January 2023) Nurturing students to deploy effective behaviours and attitudes, preparing them as professionals at 'Digital Pedagogy Leaders' Teaching professionals and the wider workforce have continued to develop their digital skills with two Digital Teacher Award cohorts delivered and one Digital Practitioner Award cohort so that increased digital skills enhance practice and work in supporting students. work and as social contributors in life Put student views, employer voice 'Responsible citizens' - DCG has continued to instil a strong sense of citizenship in students including relationship education and peer on peer abuse training, over 1,500 students engaging with a structured programme raising awareness on the issue of consent and numerous environmental and cultural projects. and customer satisfaction at the heart of our service delivery - embracing continuous improvement across all aspects of our customers' experience 'Character Education and Employability' sessions to develop and enhance student's world of work behaviours and civic character continues to widen student's knowledge and understanding, beyond their qualification.
+'DCG customer experience' - Student Voice for 2022/23 highlighted some excellent outcomes including 93% of students saying that overall, they were satisfied with the quality of their course.

-'Digital Pedagogy Leaders' a continued focus on digital technologies to inspire staff and students with a further 90 teaching professionals achieving Microsoft Innovator Educator Awards.
-Students were supported to develop their digital skills and knowledge through the online digital skills platform with over 500 unique users and two third achieving completion certificates in 2021/22.

-'Responsible citizens' - DCG has continued to instil a strong sense of citizenship so students become effective members of society.
-'Character Education and Employability' sessions to develop and enhance student's world of work behaviours and civic character continues to widen student's knowledge and understanding, beyond their qualification.

-'DCG customer experience' - Student Voice for 2021/22 highlighted some excellent outcomes including 99% of students saying that overall, they were satisfied with the quality of their course.
-A review of the DCG Student Voice policy was undertaken during 2021/22.
-Processes will be enhanced in 2022/23 with the introduction of a DCG Student Voice App which will enable more selective, quick and easy surveys.

-Priority Two: Champion Social Mobility This means
+Priority Two: Champion Social Mobility

+This means

-- Developing our breadth of community provision to engage with individuals with no or low qualifications, or those at risk of social marginalisation - removing obstacles to learning and progression - Enabling smooth transition and engagement with schools and young people - so they can be supported from day one and are best prepared for 'college life' - Removing barriers for advancement to Higher Education through of progression opportunities, widening participation and positively impact on students' life chances and future earning potential - Utilising our excellent relations and engagement with employers, sector skills bodies and wider stakeholders to raise awareness of career choices and industry opportunities,
+- Developing our breadth of community provision to engage with individuals with no or low qualifications, or those at risk of social marginalisation - removing obstacles to learning and progression - Enabling smooth transition and engagement with schools and young people - so they can be supported from day one and are best prepared for 'college life' - Removing barriers for advancement to Higher Education through of progression opportunities, widening participation and positively impact on students' life chances and future earning potential - Utilising our excellent relations and engagement with employers, sector skills bodies and wider stakeholders to raise awareness of career choices and industry opportunities, helping us to tackle gender stereotyping, broadening horizons and inspiring social progression